Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-O_cRHUcRZ3Q.md

 ### Transcript

-> is there a cheaty way to enable fixedness and april fools, maybe but but i'm not gonna tell you
+> is there a cheaty way to enable fixedness and april fools, maybe but but I'm not gonna tell you